RickDW/bikey/README.md

 software is currently being developed by the Faculty of Engineering Technology at the University of Twente.
 With these environments, controllers can be created using reinforcement learning (RL).

-**This package is still in development and is constantly changing.**

 ## Installation instructions
 To install this Python package, use Python's pip tool: